MOxUnit/MOdox/README.md

         %   % only.
         %   % The following expression raises an error because the 'b' variable
         %   % is not defined (and does not carry over from the previous test).
-        %   % Because the expected output
+        %   % Because the expected output indicates an error as well,
+        %   % the test passes
         %   disp(b)
         %   %|| error('Some error')
         %